f41ardu/Thinkspeak-Processing/README.md

 /*
- This library enables you to update your ThinkSpeak Channel from Processing either using the library from Rasperry PI or seriel communication from an Arduino Board.
+ This library enables you to update your ThinkSpeak Channel from Processing either using the library from Rasperry PI or using a serial connected Arduino Board.

  Dont't forget to import the network class processing.net.* in your main program